 Ketosis is how I and millions of others have lost weight, even among those who don’t know what ketosis is.
 Anyone who has ever restricted their diet in any way, including fasting, likely has experienced extended periods of ketosis with no conscious intention being required — ketosis simply happens when carbs and sugar are restricted, and even commercial diets like Weight Watchers are quite restrictive along these lines.
 Other ketogenic gains often are experienced in relation to hunger, cravings, mood, energy, stamina, alertness, and focus.
 The point here, though, was weight loss and once again it was a glorious success.

 That such studies are finally being done involving the military indicates that, after a century of research, government officials are maybe finally coming around to taking ketosis seriously.
 It’s understandable why drug companies and doctors have been resistant, since there is no profit in a healthy sustainable diet, but profit isn’t a concern for the military or shouldn’t be, although military contractors who provide the food might disagree (high-carb food is cheaper to provide because of high-yield crops subsidized for a half century by the government).
 If the USDA won’t change its guidelines, maybe the military should develop its own.
-A military filled with those of less than optimal health is a national security threat.
+A military filled with those of less than optimal health is a national security threat, and military leaders are acknowledging this fact — they can’t afford to be in denial.

 As for the rest of us, maybe it’s time we look to the studies and make informed decisions for ourselves.
 Not many doctors know about this kind of research.
 And if anything, doctors have a misinformed fear about ketosis because of confusion with diabetic ketoacidosis.
 Doctors aren’t exactly the most knowledgeable group when it comes to nutrition, as many have noted.
 And the government is too tied up with agricultural and food corporations.
 Any positive changes will have to come from the bottom up.
 These changes are already happening in a growing movement in support of alternative diets such as ketogenic low-carb, which is maybe what brought it to the attention of some military officials.